 View more comments

-I was found behind the Meijer Superstore near the Redwood apartments and I need your help to find my home.
+I was reportedly found near the intersection of South Old State and Hollenback Rd.
 Do you know where I live?
-11/16/2024
+11/25/2024

 Update..11/15/24..
 Reclaimed